Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Consider cutting the Riemann surface $\mathcal{R}$ which admits the hyperbolic metric by a family of mutually disjoint simple closed geodesics on $\mathcal{R}$.
+Consider cutting the Riemann surface $\mathcal{R}$ which admits a hyperbolic metric by a family of mutually-disjoint simple closed geodesics on $\mathcal{R}$.
 Let $P$ be a compact connected component of the resulting union of subsurfaces.
-If $P$ contains no more simple closed geodesic of $\mathcal{R}$, then $P$ should be homeomorphic to a planar region, say
+If $P$ contains no simple closed geodesic of $\mathcal{R}$, then $P$ should be homeomorphic to a planar region, say

 which is simply a disc with two holes in it.
-Such a subsurface $P$, which we call a pair of pants of $\mathcal{R}$, can be considered as one of the smallest pieces that can be used for rebuilding $\mathcal{R}$.
+Such a subsurface $P$, which we call a pair of pants, can be considered as the smallest pieces that can be used for rebuilding $\mathcal{R}$.
 Every boundary of $P$ is a simple closed geodesic on $\mathcal{R}$.